DurgamPoojitha/Shopping-Website/README.md

 Login with your credentials.

-Navigate through categories (Groceries, Electronics, Clothes, Furniture).
+Browse through categories (Groceries, Furniture, Electronics, Clothes).

 Click on a product → It gets auto-added to the cart.

-Go to the Payment Page:
+Open the Payment Page:

 Scan the QR Code.

-Check the calculated total amount.
+View the total amount.

-Fill in the payment details to complete checkout.
+Enter payment details to complete checkout.

 📂 Project Structure
 shopping-website/